ccp84/c25k/README.md

 ```
 And via the same if statement checking before displaying any page content.

-For safety though, leader accounts can only add users to this group they cannot remove other users access rights.
+For safety though, leader accounts can only add users to this group they cannot remove other users' access rights.
 ```python
 def make_leader(request, id):